Margento/BrusselsHyperSonnet/README.md

 # BrusselsHyperSonnet

-An HCI transmedia poem in #VectorProsody (under construction)
+An HCI transmedia poem in #VectorProsody

 MARGENTO